VarsityPlug0/Ramza/DEPLOYMENT_SUMMARY.md

 - Static files are collected to the `staticfiles` directory during deployment

 ### Migration Process
-The application ensures migrations are applied automatically during deployment through multiple approaches:
+The application ensures migrations are applied automatically during deployment through our custom startup script:

-1. **Startup Script**: The [start.bat](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/start.bat) script runs `python manage.py migrate --noinput` before starting the web server
+1. **Startup Script**: The [start_server.py](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/start_server.py) script runs `python manage.py migrate --noinput` before starting the web server
-2. **Manual Setup**: The [manual_setup.py](file://c:\Users\money\Bevan%20The%20IT%20GUY\absa\ramzas-chillas\manual_setup.py) script can also be used to apply migrations
-3. **Post-Deploy Hook**: The [migrate.bat](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/migrate.bat) script can be configured as a post-deploy script in Render
+2. **Integrated Process**: This Python-based approach is more reliable than shell scripts on Render

 ### Superuser Creation
 The application automatically creates a default superuser during startup if one doesn't exist: